- Course code: MET-HIS910

 Final assessment/Exam

-The final assessment for this course is based on the fulfillment of all course requirements.
+The final assessment for this course is based on fulfilling all course requirements.
 The course is graded 'passed'/'not passed'.

 Learning outcome